biometry/APES/Stats/stats12-basic_tests.md

 ####References
 Ruxton, G. D. (2006).
-The unequal variance t-test is an underused alternative to Studentâs t-test and the Mann-Whitney U test.
-Behavioral Ecology, 17, 688â690.
+The unequal variance t-test is an underused alternative to StudentÃ¢ÂÂs t-test and the Mann-Whitney U test.
+Behavioral Ecology, 17, 688Ã¢ÂÂ690.

 Zimmerman, D. W. (2012).
 A note on consistency of non-parametric rank tests and related rank transformations.
-British Journal of Mathematical and Statistical Psychology, 65, 122â44.
+British Journal of Mathematical and Statistical Psychology, 65, 122Ã¢ÂÂ44.